mosaddiX/chatshift/docs/ROADMAP.md

 - ✅ Proper package structure with setup.py
 - ✅ Comprehensive documentation
 - ✅ Testing guide
+- ✅ Redesigned welcome screen with a more compact and elegant appearance

 - ❌ Preview functionality before export (postponed for future release)
 - ❌ Caching for frequently accessed data (postponed for future release)